 - Professor of Communication Arts and Sciences, Calvin College

 Garth Pauley is a professor of Communication Arts and Sciences at Calvin College and teaches American oratory.
 He specializes in the area of the rhetoric of the American civil rights movement, American political rhetoric on civil rights issues, and colonial era American sermons.
 Pauley earned his Ph.D. from Penn State and is a past recipient of a fellowship from the National Endowment for the Humanities and the National Communication Association's Karl Wallace Memorial Award.
 He has been the associate editor of American Communication Journal since 2005.
 He will speak to our audience on the topic of presidential speeches just days prior to the 2013 Presidential Inauguration.

-Presentations at Calvin College:Rituals of Democracy: Inaugural Addresses in American History
+Presentations at Calvin University:Rituals of Democracy: Inaugural Addresses in American History

 Part of the: January Series